shanedroid32/ImMonoGame/README.md

 # ImMonoGame
-A small lightiwght library for ImGui.Net with MonoGame Intergration, and a basic UI Entity/Object type system.
+a small lightiwght library for ImGui.Net with MonoGame Intergration, and a basic UI Entity/Object type system.

 ## documentation